shaovoon/arithmeticbench/README.md

 # Floating Point and Integer Arithmetic Benchmark

 All the integer and double types used in Benchmark are 64bit.
-Clarification: SmallInt and SmallDouble refers to small values stored in int64_t and double.
+Timing is based on looping 100 million times.
+Clarification: SmallInt and SmallDouble refers to small values stored in int64_t and double, not the types.

 ## CSharp x64 Benchmark